German Past Participles: The Lazy German Learner’s Favorite Trick

 Examples:

-a sliced apple → ein geschnittener Apfel
+A sliced apple → ein geschnittener Apfel

-a painted wall → eine gestrichene Wand
+A painted wall → eine gestrichene Wand

 Other factors to remember

 You may have noticed that the ending of the past participles are slightly different.
-This needs a little explanation.

-In this case, because ein Apfel is a masculine noun with an indefinite article, the adjective takes the ending –er.
+Because ein Apfel is a masculine noun with an indefinite article, the adjective takes the ending –er.
 Eine Wand is feminine with an indefinite article, so the adjective takes the ending –e.

 Tips: